Oct

 6. Q. Will Local Analytics integrate the Google Analytics reports within the WordPress Administration Panel?

 A. It is not possible with Local Analytics.
-But David Szpuner had pointed out an excellent plugin called Wordpress Reports by TanTan, which allows you to integrate your Google Analytics and FeedBurner stats within your Admin Panel.
+But David Szpuner had pointed out an excellent plugin called WordPress Reports by TanTan, which allows you to integrate your Google Analytics and FeedBurner stats within your Admin Panel.

 7. Q. How can I check whether the plugin is installed correctly or not?